GBert/misc/can2udp/README.md

-         -d <port>           destination UDP port for the server - default 15730 -b <bcast_addr/int> broadcast address or interface - default 255.255.255.255/br-lan -i <can int>        can interface - default can0 -k                  use a connected CS2.exe for config source -m                  doing MS1 workaround - default: don't do it -f                  running in foreground
+         -d <port>           destination UDP port for the server - default 15730 -b <bcast_addr/int> broadcast address or interface - default 255.255.255.255/br-lan -i <can int>        can interface - default can0 -k                  use a connected CAN member for config source -m                  doing MS1 workaround - default: don't do it -f                  running in foreground
          -v                  verbose output (in foreground)